rubino25/RatOS/site/docs/configuration/beacon_contact.md

 The result will be saved automatically to the configuration file, there is no user action required.

 ## RatOS configuration
-The beacon contact feature is deactivated by default, enable it by copying this recommended configuration into your printer.cfg.
+The beacon contact feature is activated by default, you dont need to do anything.
+But you can override the settings to enable more beacon contact features if wanted.
 ```
 #####
 # Beacon probe configuration